 Watershed implementation projects within the basin are focused on reducing bacteria, sediment, and nutrient loads from both manmade and natural sources.
-Current implementation projects include the Big Sioux River Watershed Project and the Prairie Coteau Watershed Improvement and Protection Project, which encompasses the entirety of the contributing Big Sioux River watershed from the headwaters to the confluence with the Missouri River.
-Portions of the non-contributing parts of the watershed are also covered by the Prairie Coteau Watershed Improvement and Protection Project.
+Current implementation projects include the Upper Big Sioux River Implementation project and the Big Sioux River Watershed Implementation project which encompass a large portion of Big Sioux River watershed from the headwaters to the confluence with the Missouri River with the exception of the watershed area between Watertown and Estelline.
+Implementation efforts being conducted in the upper noncontributing portion of the basin fall under the Northeast Glacial Lakes Implementation project.
+Part of the focus of this project is to protect high quality lakes in the region.